AltaArts/Gimp_Integration--Prism-Plugin/README.md

-# **Gimp Intergration for Prism Pipeline 2**
+# **Gimp Integration for Prism Pipeline 2**
-A Gimp intergration to be used with version 2 of Prism Pipeline
+A Gimp integration to be used with version 2 of Prism Pipeline

 Prism automates and simplifies the workflow of animation and VFX projects.